Command line interface

 The command below will generate and save it on disk (you can change the path tuto.zarr

 to save it somewhere else).
 If you want to load your own data: choose the right panel below.
-For more information, refer to this FAQ describing which data input you need, or see the sopa read
+For more information, refer to this FAQ describing which data input you need, or run sopa convert --help

 Info